MicrosoftDocs/learn/learn-pr/windows/windows-choose-best-app-framework/includes/4-use-windows-presentation-foundation.md

 This application is used in a hospital setting, which is a high-stress environment, so it's important that it's responsive and fast.

-WPF is a good choice for this requirement.
-WPF applications built with .NET Framework aren't as performant as applications built with the latest versions of .NET.
-However, WPF applications built with .NET 8 are performant and responsive.
-WPF is a great choice for enterprise applications with multiple screens and complex data binding requirements.
+WPF fits this requirement.
+Applications built with WPF and .NET are performant and responsive.
+It's a good option for enterprise applications with multiple screens and complex data binding requirements.
 WPF also has a rich set of controls that can be used to build the application.

 ### Deployment scenarios and options